krik9/nodeapi/README.md

                 }
             ]
         }
     i.
-Now let's go to compass and edit any two of the records experience to  '2 Years - 5 Years' and '5 Years+' and open postman and create GET request with url "{{DOMAIN}}/api/v1/stats/node".
+Now let's open compass and edit any two of the records experience to  '2 Years - 5 Years' and '5 Years+' and open postman and create GET request with url "{{DOMAIN}}/api/v1/stats/node".
 This should give result like
         {
             "success": true,
             "data": [